Forward-UIUC-2022S/kshitij-sinha-find-papers-by-keyword/README.md

 ```
 pip install -r requirements
 ```
+2) Install [sshpass](https://www.cyberciti.biz/faq/noninteractive-shell-script-ssh-password-provider/) on your machine.
+This will be used to automate logging in to the parallel servers.
-2) Download `drive_data.zip` from [Forward Shared Data Drive](https://drive.google.com/drive/u/1/folders/1vq72EBXH38lb7qJbJsBIkHZiOW35NByI).
+3) Download `drive_data.zip` from [Forward Shared Data Drive](https://drive.google.com/drive/u/1/folders/1vq72EBXH38lb7qJbJsBIkHZiOW35NByI).
 Uncompress the zip file into a folder named `data/`
-3) This module uses MySQL to query paper data.
+4) This module uses MySQL to query paper data.
 Install MySQL using the [MySQL Installation Guide](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)
-4) Create an empty MySQL database
+5) Create an empty MySQL database
-5) Populate the database using the `dump.sql` file in the `data/` folder
+6) Populate the database using the `dump.sql` file in the `data/` folder
-6) Create a `.env` file in the root directory.
+7) Create a `.env` file in the root directory.
 Populate the file like so:
     ```
     ASSIGN_HOST=<database host>
     ASSIGN_USER=<database user>